ComedicChimera/chai-lang.dev/chaisite/docs/content/startup_guide/chapter4.md

 the statement must be constructed beginning with an `if`, followed by any `elif` blocks, and (optionally) ending with an `else`.

-## If Statements as Expressions
+## If Expressions Yielding Values

-If statements like do blocks are also expressions.
-They yield the type that is on their branches.
+If expressions can yield values, specifically they yield the type that is on their branches.
 Moreover, they can yield expressions instead of do blocks using the `->` symbol.

     let x = random_number()